-Weapons are not permitted at any time on Chief Industries owned properties or in Chief Carriers owned or leased equipment.
-This includes, but not limited to; rifles, pistols, shotguns, toy gun replicas, BB pellets or guns, bows and arrows, crossbows, blow-darts, switchblades or knives with blades over 6 inches, etc.
+Weapons are not permitted at any time on Chief Industries owned properties or in Chief Carriers owned or leased equipment This includes, but not limited to; rifles, pistols, shotguns, toy gun replicas, BB pellets or guns, bows and arrows, crossbows, blow-darts, switchblades or knives with blades over 6 inches, etc.

-3.21 Performance Evaluations and Disciplinary Process Driver Performance Reviews
+Performance Evaluations and Disciplinary Process

+Driver Performance Reviews

-Drivers will receive performance reviews at 60 days, 90 days and annually thereafter.
+Drivers will receive performance reviews at 90 days, 6 months, and annually thereafter.
 These cover maintenance, safety, mileage, fuel economy, idle time as well as interaction with Chief Carrier's staff, customers and how you are performing in our system.
-The goal is to help you to become and remain successful at Chief Carriers, Inc.
+The goal is to help you to become and remain successful at Chief Carriers, Inc. See example below: